 Trump wants California to let automaker Tesla reopen assembly plant

-WASHINGTON: U.S. President Donald Trump on Tuesday urged that Tesla Inc be allowed to reopen its electric vehicle assembly plant in California, joining the carmaker’s CEO Elon Musk's bid to defy county officials that have ordered it to remain closed.
+WASHINGTON: US President Donald Trump on Tuesday (May 12) urged that Tesla Inc be allowed to reopen its electric vehicle assembly plant in California, joining the carmaker’s CEO Elon Musk's bid to defy county officials that have ordered it to remain closed.

+"California should let Tesla & @elonmusk open the plant, NOW.
+It can be done Fast & Safely!"
+Trump wrote on Twitter.

 He has sparred with California for years over a series of issues, including immigration, vehicle fuel efficiency standards, funding for high-speed rail and numerous environmental issues.
 Trump has met with Musk on several occasions during his presidency.